kavonrtep/assembly_repeat_annotation_pipeline/README.md

 - v 0.6.2 bugfix in bigwig calculation
 - v 0.6.3 dante update to 0.2.5 - bugfix
 - v 0.6.4 dante_ltr runs on smaller chunks (50000000) -> better memory usage
+- v 0.6.5 bugfix  in gff3 merging
+- v 0.6.6 DANTE_LTR updated to 0.6.0.4, tidecluster updated to 1.6
+- v 0.6.7 more efficient calculation of bigwig files